aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/workbook/assign-and-validate-digital-signatures/_index.md

 Please see the following sample code that describes how you can perform the task using the Aspose.Cells for .NET API.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-AssignAndValidateDigitalSignatures-AssignAndValidateDigitalSignatures.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingWorkbooksWorksheets-AssignAndValidateDigitalSignatures-AssignAndValidateDigitalSignatures.cs" >}}